droptica/droopler_project/README.md

 There are several comands that help you to work with the subtheme.
 You can run them from the root directory of your project.

 - `ddev theme watch` - watches for changes in SCSS and JS and processes them on the fly
-- `ddev theme dev` - cleans derivative files and compiles all SCSS/JS in the subtheme for DEV environment
+- `ddev theme dev` - cleans derivative files and compiles all SCSS/JS in the theme for DEV environment
 - `ddev theme production` - cleans derivative files and compiles all SCSS/JS in the subtheme for PROD environment

 ### Using lando